Additional

 What Is Cold Capping?

-There are two main types of cooling systems:
+There are two main types of systems:

 Penguin is a well established company that has been providing cold caps directly to patients in the U.S. since 2005.
 They are reportedly the only company with active clinical trials (for breast cancer.)
 According to their website, Penguin cap users have had an average hair retention >80% even with strong regimens of chemotherapy.
 Penguin’s latest caps contain a proprietary Crylon Gel that makes them more malleable and allows them to stay colder for longer.
 Penguin supplies the cooler, 3 caps and all accessories needed for capping.
 Penguin Cold Caps' rental price is $449 per month, with a refundable security deposit of $189 plus shipping cost.